 Full of protein, however enjoy in moderation due to sodium.

-Of, course homemade hummus or healthy spinach dip or ranch is the best but it is so nice to have condiments and dips waiting in the fridge as an addition to a healthy homemade meal.
+Of, course homemade hummus or healthy spinach dip or healthy ranch dressing is the best but it is so nice to have condiments and dips waiting in the fridge as an addition to a healthy homemade meal.
 I think of it this way – if it makes us eat more veggies and brightens Instant Pot frozen chicken served with quinoa, then it’s 100% worth it to buy a pack of hummus.

 You can buy hummus pre-packaged or portion your own (cheaper), and eat with vegetables.